lee2sman/dotfiles/README.md

 - ```z [directory]``` - this *essential* function is actually installed through [fisher](https://github.com/jorgebucaran/fisher).
 It lets you type ```z homework``` and it auto ```cd``` jumps you into the proper folder.

 ## Neovim
 I've switched to Neovim from Vim for text editing/coding/etc which I use like an IDE.
-Instead of a vimrc I have an init.vim file.
+Instead of a .vimrc I have an init.vim file.
 It needs to be placed in ~/.config/nvim .
-I am using the Plug manager, which gets called in my init.vim file.

-**I set neovim (nvim) as the $EDITOR in the .fish_config file.
-I have a function that launches nvim when I type vim.**
+I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, which gets called in my init.vim file.
+I set neovim (nvim) as the $EDITOR in the .fish_config file.
+I have a function that launches nvim when I type vim.

-I never learned tmux or properly managing buffers in Vim/Neovim.
-Instead I open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config.
+I never learned tmux terminal multiplexer or properly managing buffers in Vim/Neovim.
+Instead I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file.
 You can take a look.

 Plug-ins
 - [Goyo](https://github.com/junegunn/goyo.vim) - minimalist writing app
 - [Vimwiki](https://vimwiki.github.io/) - a vim-based personal wiki / knowledge repository.
 I use this extensively but it's for internal use only on my own machine.
 - [vim-sensible](https://www.vim.org/scripts/script.php?script_id=4391) - provides sensible basic defaults in vim.
 - [Nerd-Tree](https://github.com/scrooloose/nerdtree) - make vim work more like an IDE with left-side file view.
-- [Sonic Pi](https://github.com/dermusikman/sonicpi.vim) - used to run Sonic Pi from Vim instead of its own application
+- [Sonic Pi](https://github.com/dermusikman/sonicpi.vim) - used to run Sonic Pi (livecoding music software) from Vim instead of its own application.
+Still requires the original Sonic Pi software to be open/running.
+This acts as alternate frontend.
 - [Markdown Preview](https://github.com/iamcco/markdown-preview.nvim) - Replaces Mou, Macdown, and Markdown preview that I was previously using in Atom.
 Runs very fast.
 Starts a local server and opens your browser to preview Markdown as you're writing it live.
 Scrolls the webpage for you too as you move up and down in your document!
 Since I'm writing in Markdown all the time this plugin is a must!

 ## Atom for IDE and custom Markdown editor
-vim-mode and ex-mode plugins for me. liveserver and probably some other things I've forgotten.
-I mostly just use Neovim instead though.
+vim-mode and ex-mode plugins for me, liveserver, Zen focuswriter, teletype for collaborative editing.
+I mostly use Neovim instead unless I'm teaching students.

 ## TLDR